ethanyuwang/cs56-games-country-runner/README.md

 ## Installation

 We are using ant to automate compiling, testing, and running.
-To run the game: 'ant run'
+To run the game: `ant run`

 ## Usage